vboyce/125-project-options/README.md

 * Sloman 2016: Materials summary at https://osf.io/a8c57
 Could code in qualtrics or jsPsych; each person sees 2 in each condition, fully counterbalanced (maybe easiest to do in jsPsych)

-* Sheppes 2011: Waiting on image stimuli from Kate ( https://github.com/psych251/sheppes2011/blob/main/experiment/experiment.html Have jsPsych code, will need to test or fill in gaps)

 * Chopra 2019: waiting on materials from Ben